Sample Calculation using CTE

-Our last blog entry discusses the importance of understanding the thermal expansion behavior of dissimilar materials when brazing.
-This post will illustrate a sample calculation used for determining the nominal dimensions when designing an appropriate braze gap.
+A previous post on linear thermal expansion and brazing discusses the importance of understanding the thermal expansion behavior of dissimilar materials when brazing.
+If not, there may not be adequate clearance to ensure the capillary action of the filler material (wicking).
+This post will illustrate a sample calculation using CTE (Coefficient of Thermal Expansion) for determining the nominal dimensions when designing an appropriate braze gap.

-CTE is used to calculate the dimensions needed at the time of fabrication, in order to achieve a desirable braze gap (.000” to .005”) at braze temperature, between two dissimilar materials.
+This sample calculation is used to discover the dimensions needed at the time of fabrication, in order to achieve a desirable braze gap (.000” to .005”) at braze temperature, between two dissimilar materials.

 For example, if you needed to design a SST (stainless steel) weld sleeve to be brazed onto a 6” diameter Titanium tube with a .07” wall thickness, you would determine the fabrication dimensions for the SST weld sleeve as follows:

 - First, you would determine the ID of the Titanium at the braze temperature (950º C).